FusionAuth/fusionauth-site/README.md

 Each time you make a css chang, you can run `sb int` in `fusionauth-style` and then `sb css` in this project to pull down the latest CSS.

-Before you merge to master, of course, you must do a CSS version release and update the dependency in the `fusionauth-site` savant build file.
+Before you merge to master, of course, you must do a CSS version release, modify the version in `site/_includes/_head.liquid`, and update the dependency in the `fusionauth-site` savant build file.

 ## Deploying